 Draft and live mode

 Draft is your working environment.
 Every change the AI makes goes here first.
 The draft runs at a separate URL from your live app, so you can test new features without affecting your real users.
-Draft data is temporary — it may be reclaimed if the draft has been idle for a while, and drafts that expire can be restored with a single click.
+Draft data is temporary — it may be reclaimed if the draft has been idle for a while, and drafts that expire are automatically restored the next time you open the project, as long as there is a previously deployed version to restore from.

 Live is your production app — the permanent version your users access.
 Live data persists as long as your subscription is active.
 Only you can see the draft; your users only ever see the live version.